MattB-242/Powder_RMSD_Link_Compare/README.md

 Relies on CCDC package and must therefore be run from within the CSD Python API.
 Requires installation of pandas,sympy and gemmi

-Runs with FOUR arguments giving an input and output directory (in that order!) plus a start and end index for the files in the input directory
+Runs with FOUR arguments:

+linkcomp.py <input directory> <output directory> <start file index> <end file index>

 Input directory must contain one or more CIF files

-Output directory will contain comparison files rmsd_compare.csv and powder_compare.csv
+Output directory will contain comparison files rmsd_compare.csv and powder_compare.csv after run

 In both cases there are 'zero' entries for symmetrical comparisons.

-The current versions of the csv files give comparisons between the first 100 crystals of the T2 dataset.
+The current versions of the csv files give comparisons between the first 20 crystals of the T2 dataset.

 ***HEADER NAMES FOR THE CSV FILES ARE HARDCODED TO WORK WITH T2 DATASET FILENAMES.
    TO STRIP OUT ONLY THE FILE EXTENSION  LINE 207 SHOULD READ